 Much of the work done by Robin revolved around communication.
 In the early days of the pandemic, meetings were held twice weekly with central and regional actors.
 The information they provided was then compiled into a situation report, which was shared with all the relevant central and local authorities.
 The meetings are now held weekly, following the same protocol that was set out by Robin in the first few meetings.

 “The situation reports are part of the collaborative communication strategy,” explains Robin.
-“The collaborative communication strategy covers everything from gathering and analyzing information, to creating a baseline communication plan for all concerned authorities.”
+“The collaborative communication strategy covers everything from gathering and analysing information, to creating a baseline communication plan for all concerned authorities.”

 Discover how you can build your Incident and Crisis Management capability with our advisory services.